ctn-waterloo/website/ctn_waterloo/content/courses/syde-750_index.md

 ## Project Ideas

 The final project for the course consists of picking a neurobiological system and building a model for it.
-There is a list of possible projects and more info [here](/research/syde-750/syde-556-possible-projects.html), but is not intended to be comprehensive, so feel free to come up with your own ideas.
+There is a list of possible projects and more info at [http://nbviewer.jupyter.org/github/tcstewar/syde556-1/blob/master/Final%20Projects.ipynb](http://nbviewer.jupyter.org/github/tcstewar/syde556-1/blob/master/Final%20Projects.ipynb), but is not intended to be comprehensive, so feel free to come up with your own ideas.
-Please have your projects approved by me by the beginning of Reading Week.
-You will need to present your project idea in a couple of overhead slides to the class at the end of March.
-These presentations are pass/fail.
-If you do not present you will lose 10 marks off your project report.
+Please have your projects approved by me by the end of Reading Week.
+You will need to submit a short (3-paragraph) summary of your project by March 29th.

 ### Project Format